 I have to tell you, this was 90 minutes of absolute worship.
 I was enthralled, fascinated, and absorbed in this beautiful creature.
 Such a work of art moves you to praise the Artist.
 And I thought, how kind of God to answer my simple child’s prayer to show me something on that last day that I had never seen before.
 It was like He put Molly there for me.
 And in a strange way, I kind of felt that maybe He had put me there for her.

-Here are 19 of my hundred plus photos of Molly.
+Here are some of my hundred plus photos of Molly.
 (The monk seal is an endangered species; some sources say there are only 1000 of them left in the entire Hawaiian islands, one says it’s down to hundreds; if so, it was all the more remarkable to have encountered her.)
 When near the surface of the water Molly appears brown, when deep in the water, and on the ocean floor, she appears blue.
 Both colors in the photos reflect her true appearance in the different locations.
 After the photos I have two videos I think you’ll enjoy.
-(You can also watch the full-screen photo slideshow.)

 One of the fabulous things, which I got to witness probably ten times, was Molly diving down in the water, finding a favorite large portion of reef, and tucking herself in under it!
 Because of her buoyancy this kept her from having to work to stay under the water.
 She would then place her head in a favorite spot (the first time it wasn’t visible, but she chose two other spots where her head remained visible, as you see in some of the pictures).
 And then she would close her eyes.
 They say that seals will actually sleep like this until they need to come up for air, and are capable of surfacing, breathing, and returning below while remaining asleep!
 Molly wasn’t asleep, but she was at ease.
 In the video that follows you’ll see Molly surface and then at the end tuck herself in under the reef.
 Having been there, it was priceless.